zoes-full-stack/portfolio/projectlist/MetOracle.md

 </div>

-MET-Oracle: Aiding in the Prediction and Preparation for Adverse Weather Conditions due to Global Warming {:.lead}
+**MET-Oracle**: Aiding in the Prediction and Preparation for Adverse Weather Conditions due to Global Warming {:.lead}